OnionWang/QIQC-Competition/README.md

 This is a binaray classification problem, give you one short question, you should identify whether it is sincere.
 An insincere question is defined as a question intended to make a statement rather than look for helpful answers.
 Some characteristics that can signify that a question is insincere:

-Has a non-neutral tone
+1.Has a non-neutral tone
-Is disparaging or inflammatory
+2.Is disparaging or inflammatory
-Isn't grounded in reality
+3.Isn't grounded in reality
-Uses sexual content (incest, bestiality, pedophilia) for shock value, and not to seek genuine answers
+4.Uses sexual content (incest, bestiality, pedophilia) for shock value, and not to seek genuine answers

 This competition is a kernel only competition, which can not use external data; By the way, you should finish this task with in 2 hours if you use GPU, otherwise 6 hours is required.
 That means you cannot use transfer model like BERT, and you cannot ensemble hundred of models without thinking.